JiandingBai/mpi-project/DEVELOPMENT_LOG.md

 #### Issue 3: Wrong Data Section Usage
 **Problem**: Using "Future Percentile Prices" for occupancy data
 **Root Cause**: "Future Percentile Prices" contains price data, not occupancy
-**User Feedback**: "i don't think we should use Future Percentile Prices at all"
 **Solution**: Removed all fallback to price data, use only "Future Occ/New/Canc"

 #### Key Code Changes: